 Review your health insurance

-Health funds provide a one-page fact sheet called the Standard Information Sheet (SIS) for each policy, which allows you to compare your cover.
-You can review these at privatehealth.gov.au.
+Health funds provide a fact sheet called the Private Health Information Statement (PHIS) for each policy, which allows you to compare your cover.
+You can review these at privatehealth.gov.au from 1 April 2019.

 Main considerations when switching health insurance

 For extras cover, consider the services you use most, such as dental, and check the annual limit per person and per family.
 Sometimes the family limit is only twice the per-person limit, while with other policies it's four times the per-person limit.

 Next, look at the benefit limits for specific services.
 They're usually a fixed amount.
 Benefit limits are usually listed as a dollar amount, but occasionally you may see a benefit limit listed as a percentage on the PHIS.
 This means the fund will give you that percentage of the actual cost of the service (for example, 50% of your dental bills).
 However, if you see a benefit listed as a percentage in a fund's marketing material it may mean something else, so always go by the PHIS.

 Beware of lifetime limits (some funds have them for orthodontics) and combined annual limits for a range of services, such as $400 for physiotherapy, natural therapies and chiropractic.
 This means that once you've claimed $400 for physiotherapy (for example), you won't receive anything for the other therapies during that 12-month period.

 Check for a discount – some funds provide an up to four percent discount for paying by direct debit or by prepaying your annual premium.

 Before changing policies, check any waiting periods.
 For extras cover, they're usually two months for most services, 12 months for major dental and 36 months for hearing aids.
 Funds often waive the shorter waiting periods and may even waive all waiting periods if you're switching from another fund.